 This might seem like a counterintuitive hack but let me tell you, it’s one of the best things you can do to lose yourself (literally) in another city or culture.

 When you’re not worried about the perfect shot, it’s easier to just enjoy the moment.
 I’m guilty, as most of us are I’d imagine, of always thinking ahead and not actually enjoying the experience.
-And travel bloggers (even amateurs, like me) are the worst.
 Take a break from documenting everything.
 Otherwise, you’ll have photos but no memories.

 Remove the tags from flights from your bags as soon as you can.